Last Updated on

 - Notice one thing you can taste.

-Focus on one thing that you can taste right now, in this moment.
-You can take a sip of a drink, chew a piece of gum, eat something, or just notice the current taste in your mouth or open your mouth to search the air for a taste.
+Focus on one thing that you can taste right now, at this moment.
+You can take a sip of a drink, chew a piece of gum, eat something, notice the current taste in your mouth, or even open your mouth to search the air for a taste.

 This is a quick and relatively easy exercise to bring you to a mindful state quickly.
-If you only have a minute or two or, for whatever reason, you don’t have the time or tools to try a body scan or fill out a worksheet, the five senses exercise can help you or your clients bring awareness to the current moment in a short amount of time.
+If you only have a minute or two, or don’t have the time or tools to try a body scan or fill out a worksheet, the five senses exercise can help you or your clients bring awareness to the current moment in a short amount of time.

 4. The Mini-Mindfulness Exercise